kmhess/apersched/README.md

 If you have no way to connect to ATDB, always run with the -a option.

 Noise diode was never commissioned, so always run with -b option to do 40 beam calibration.

+One may wish to disable (comment out) Basemap for plotting in the scripts as it is difficult to install and not currently well maintained.
+An alternative can be found in `scripts/footprint_check_new.ipynb` which uses the Kapteyn python package.

 ## Behavior